baronsmv/linux-rt-upscaler/docs/contributing/localization.md

 ### Consistency

+- Try to keep text concise and clear.
 - Check existing translations for similar strings and use the same terminology.
-- Try to keep text concise.
 - If you are unsure, you can leave the translation empty or add a comment in Weblate.

-!!! tip "Use the context"

-    Some strings show a **context** (for example, “Settings section”, “Setting”, “Setting description”).

-    This tells you where the string appears in the user interface.
-Use it to choose the most natural translation.

 ### Don't translate technical identifiers